Over the years, I’ve done a lot of solo travel to the Greek islands and have a good idea of which ones you might like based on your interests.

 - Spilia Beach- Rocky spot ideal for diving

-- Agios Nikolaos- Beautiful sandy beach considered one of the best on the island!
+- Agios Nikolaos- This beautiful sandy beach is considered one of the best on the island!

 Where to Stay Solo in Hydra